 Oelke credits her parents for imbuing her with a passion for economic freedom.

 “My mom is a first-generation American.
 My grandma received welfare her entire life.
 But because of the freedom and opportunity this country afforded them, with ten kids in tow, my parents were able to move our family out of poverty.
 History shows economic freedom is the best way for people to find opportunity and prosperity.”

-In addition to her work at AFP, Oelke owns Oelke Construction Company in Springdale, Arkansas.
-Prior to joining Americans for Prosperity, Oelke served on marketing team of Crossland Construction and led the enrichment program for Roger’s First Baptist Christian School.
-Oelke is a former member of the Arkansas State Chamber of Commerce Board of Directors, a member of the Northwest Arkansas Association of Latino Professionals and served on the advisory board of the Arkansas Association of Builders and Contractors.
+Teresa also owns Oelke Construction Company in Springdale, Arkansas.
+Prior to joining AFP, she served on the marketing team at Crossland Construction and led the enrichment program for Roger’s First Baptist Christian School.
+She is a former member of the Arkansas State Chamber of Commerce Board of Directors, a member of the Northwest Arkansas Association of Latino Professionals, and served on the advisory board of the Arkansas Association of Builders and Contractors.

 Previously, Teresa served as Chief of Staff to Kansas House Speaker Tim Shallenburger among a number of other public and campaign roles.

 Teresa has enjoyed a 22-year marriage to Tim Oelke, president of Oelke Constructions.
 They reside with their three sons – Nick, Jake and Sam – in Springdale, Arkansas, where they’re active at Cross Church in Rogers.
 In their free time, they ride dirt bikes, run and enjoy zombie television programs.